Introduction to One Flew Over the Cuckoo’s Nest

 ii.
 Sometimes a manipulator’s own ends are simply the actual disruption of

 the ward for the sake of disruption.
-(Part-I)
+(Part -1)

 These examples show repetitions of different things and ideas such as of “flaws”, “disruption” and “sweated.”

 i.
 “What happened, you see, was I got in a couple of hassles at the work farm, to tell the pure truth, and the court ruled that I’m a psychopath.
 And do you think I’m gonna argue with the court?
-(Part-I)
+(Part -1)

 iii.
 Still, they expect me to be in there.
 If I’m not, they’ll know for sure that I can hear, be way ahead of me, thinking, You see?
 He isn’t in here cleaning, don’t that prove

-This example shows the use of rhetorical questions posed but different characters not to elicit answers but to stress upon the underlined idea.
+This example shows the use of rhetorical questions posed by different characters not to elicit answers but to stress the underlined idea.

-- Setting: The setting of the novel, One Flew Over the Cuckoo’s Nest, is mental hospital or asylum located in the state of Oregon.
+- Setting: The setting of One Flew Over the Cuckoo’s Nest is a mental hospital or asylum located in the state of Oregon.

-- Simile: The novel shows a good use of various similes such as;
+- Simile: The following sentences show a good use similes,

 i.
 I creep along the wall quiet as dust in my canvas shoes, but they got special sensitive equipment detects my fear and they all look up, all three at once, eyes glittering out of

 the black faces like the hard glitter of radio tubes out of the back of an old radio.
-(Part-I)
+(Part -1)

 ii.
 Her face is smooth, calculated, and precision-made, like an expensive baby doll, skin like flesh-colored enamel, blend of white and cream and baby-blue eyes, small nose,

 6 / Ken Kesey pink little nostrils—everything working together except the color on her lips and fingernails, and the size of her bosom.
-(Part-I)
+(Part -1)

 iii.
 He opens out his nostrils like black funnels, his outsized head bobbing this way and that as he sniffs, and he sucks in fear from all over the ward.
-(Part-I)
+(Part -1)

 v.
 She walks around with that same doll smile crimped between her chin and her nose and that same calm whir coming from her eyes, but down inside of her she’s tense as steel.
-(Part-I)
+(Part -1)